olivier3lanc/Scroll-Btween/how-it-works.md

 ---
 title: How it works?
-description: Details about Scroll Btween
+description: It's all about intersection
 layout: libdoc/page
 category: Getting started
 order: 15